-- Cost centre and Project budget time attribution - how many hours did we spend supporting this system/solution?
+- Cost center and Project budget time attribution - how many hours did we spend supporting this system/solution?

 The questions remain: how do support engineers remember the work they’ve done and track their time on each ticket accurately?
 How do they balance time tracking and work without impeding one another?

-The answer is simple: have a machine do it for you!
+The answer is simple: leverage Jira service desk automation and have a machine do it for you!

 If you’re answering tickets from the Issue View, from the Jira Software’s board or in a Jira Service Desk’s Queue, there’s a well-polished gem on the marketplace that works perfectly in conjunction with Tempo Timesheets for Server and Data Center to help you: EasyTime!

-How does EasyTime automate time tracking in Jira Server?
+How does EasyTime automate time tracking in Jira?

 The beauty of this app lies in the simplicity of its set-up.
 In less than 5 minutes, you’ve got an automated workflow built that’s actively removing a few steps along the way simply by defining the “who, what, and when”